QuickLifeSolutions/Google_hotels_scraper/README.md

 ### 4. **Optimized for High Volumes**
 Efficiently handles requests for high volumes of data without sacrificing performance.
 Perfect for businesses needing bulk hotel data or competitive pricing insights.

+### 5. **Production-Ready Performance Controls**
+New optional input knobs (`maxConcurrency`, `minConcurrency`, `maxRequestsPerMinute`, `requestHandlerTimeoutSecs`) let you balance crawl speed with resilience, making it easy to dial the scraper up or down for different network environments.

 ---

 ## 📈 Ideal Use Cases